TTK4145/Project2018/EVALUATION.md

      - Enforce this through conventions if there are no language features to enable this (Python, etc)
  - Modules should hide their implementation details.
  - Module interfaces should represent a consistent abstraction.
- - The module names should fit weel with the module interface.
+ - The module names should fit well with the module interface.
  - Module interfaces should be simple yet complete.
-     - Avoid interfaces that is hard to use correctly.
+     - Avoid interfaces that are hard to use correctly.

 ##### Routines
  - A routine should have a concrete purpose (do one thing well).
      - The word "and" in a routine name usually means that something is "wrong".
  - The routine name should indicate its purpose.
- - Routines should be simple enough to veirfy from inspection that it fulfill its purpose without doing anything more.
+ - Routines should be simple enough to veirfy from inspection that it fulfills its purpose without doing anything more.

 ## Completion test
 > Info will be posted at a later point